arsm/arsm.github.io/_pages/publications.md

-33. [J] <b>A. Sepas-Moghaddam</b>, F. Pereira, and P. Correia, “Light Field-Based Face Presentation Attack Detection: Reviewing, Benchmarking and One Step Further”, <i>IEEE Transaction on Information Forensics and Security (T-IFS)</i>, Vol. 13, No. 7, Jul.
+33. [J] <b>A. Sepas-Moghaddam</b>, F. Pereira, and P. Correia, “Light Field-Based Face Presentation Attack Detection: Reviewing, Benchmarking and One Step Further”, <i>IEEE Transactions on Information Forensics and Security (T-IFS)</i>, Vol. 13, No. 7, Jul.
 2018.

 32. [J] <b>A. Sepas-Moghaddam</b>, F. Pereira, and P. Correia, “Ear Recognition in a Light Field Imaging Framework: A New Perspective”, <i>IET Biometrics</i>, Vol. 7, No. 3, Apr.
 2018.